Columbus Lions: Initial seasons (2007–2016)

-National Arena League
+National Arena League (2017–2021)

 In July 2016, Lions' owners Skip Seda and his father, Keke Seda, announced the formation of a new league called the Arena Developmental League to begin play in spring 2017.
 They named former Canadian Football League, Arena Football League, and AF2 coach John Gregory as the league's commissioner.
 In November 2016, the Jacksonville Sharks joined and the Sedas yielded control over the new league for it to become the National Arena League.

-The Lions would appear in the NAL playoffs in every season since the league's inception.
+The Lions appeared in the NAL playoffs in every season they participated.
 They, and the NAL, would not play in 2020 due to the COVID-19 pandemic.
-They would make three appearances in the NAL Championship Game losing to the Jacksonville Sharks 27-21 in 2017, the Carolina Cobras 66-8 in 2018 and the Albany Empire 79–62 in 2021.
+They made three appearances in the NAL Championship Game, losing to the Jacksonville Sharks 27–21 in 2017, the Carolina Cobras 66–8 in 2018, and the Albany Empire 79–62 in 2021.

-New Era
+New ownership (2022–present)

 On August 30, 2022, the Lions announced new ownership led by Jeff Levack, who also has ownership stake in the Orlando Predators and Albany Empire.
 He was a part of two staffs that helped the Empire win three championships in four years.
 On September 13, 2022, they introduced new branding for the team designed by former player and designer, Mike Jones.
-The new branding pays homage to the original branding that was around for the past 16 years.
-They also announced arena football veteran player and coach Chris McKinney as only the second head coach in team history.
+They also announced arena football veteran player and coach Chris McKinney as the second head coach in team history after Gibson had left and became head coach of the Jacksonville Sharks.
 On December 22, the National Arena League had announced that the membership of the Lions had been discontinued.
-One day later the Lions announced they have joined the regional American Indoor Football Alliance.
+One day later, the Lions announced they had joined the regional American Indoor Football Alliance.
+They played only home games, going 6–0, and defeated the Mississippi Raiders 55–10 in the league championship.